Comparison

 Feature MTG Super League topdeck.gg Spreadsheets

-Best For Multi-week leagues, tournaments & communities Massive, single-day cEDH tournaments Players with infinite free time
+Best For Multi-week leagues, tournaments, Major championships & communities Massive, single-day cEDH tournaments Players with infinite free time

-Formats Supported Natively Commander, Sealed, cEDH, Draft, Constructed Constructed, cEDH Whatever you build formulas for
+Formats Supported Natively Commander, Sealed, Draft, cEDH, Constructed, Custom Constructed, cEDH Whatever you build formulas for

 Automated Pairings / Matchmaking